solidpixel/solidpixel.github.io/_posts/2021-12-09-branches_in_shaders.md

 very early programmable shader core hardware didn't actually support them!

-For conditional blocks, shader compilers would emit code to compute all blocks, including both `if` and the `else` paths, and then use a conditional select to pick the result that was actually needed.
-You basically always paid the cost of the code even if it was logically "branched over".
+For conditional blocks, shader compilers would emit code to compute all blocks, including both `if` and `else` paths if they exist, and then use a conditional select to pick the result that was actually needed.
+You basically always paid the cost of every code path even if it was logically "branched over".

 For loops, shader compilers simply had to unroll them to remove the need for branches.
 Not a bad result, but this could easily result in shader programs